Medical Imaging Datasets: Drivers of AI in Healthcare

 #2 - Chest X-ray Dataset

 It is a large set of over 100,000 annotated chest X-ray images, used for the automatic detection of lung diseases.
+These datasets also play a crucial role in supporting disease control initiatives by providing valuable data for public health surveillance and analysis.

 #3 - Open Access Series of Imaging Studies (OASIS)